flashedcode/Fallacious0/README.md

 But the massive game library that is over 8 gb will probably be a problem and deployment on github pages with take a long while (30 mins - 1 hour) even for minor changes
 ### Prerequisites
 You only need a modern web browser.
 No Node.js, Python, or database setup is required.
+---
+### PLEASE STAR PROJECT BEFORE YOU FORK AS A TOKEN OF APPRECIATION
+---
 ### Local Development
 1. Clone the repository:
    ```bash
    git clone https://github.com/flashedcode/pastpapergenie.git